vznh/vznh/README.md

 # 👋
 I'm an undergraduate at UC Santa Cruz with a primary in both Computer Science and Biology, concentrating in software engineering and neuroscience.

-- Current: Contributing to financially/developer focused open-source software.
+- Current: Contributing to financially/developer focused open-source software based in TypeScript.

 - I have software engineering experience at both FAANG and startup.